 Barely past sunrise, I had scanned a landscape without another human being visible yet felt their presence, constant and steady, like the stiff wind hunching low the sparse vegetation.
 In that glen, with its vista of amphitheater hills sloping down to the water’s surface, Bonnie Prince Charles had waited one August morning in 1745 for the Highland Clans to answer his summons.
 They came, too few to seed a rebellion, too many to avoid the tears, but just enough for the hope of an independent Scotland to be despair deferred.
 It was a place where beauty was inter-woven with sorrow for the deaths to come at Culloden the following April.
 I also knew, then, that she had to be Scottish: she had Glenfinnan eyes.

-Without a thought to the consequences — without any thinking – I blurted a line from a movie I had never seen but which now, improbably, emerged from my subconscious as being the only thing to say: “The man you are not waiting for does exist.” and held my breath.
+Without a thought to the consequences — without any thinking – I blurted a line from a movie I had never seen but which now, improbably, emerged from my unconscious as being the only thing to say: “The man you are not waiting for does exist.” and held my breath.

 I had flung off my load of blankets and run, naked, into the unknown.